Table of Contents

 Signs Of Pregnancy Complications After A Car Accident

-- Vaginal Bleeding Or Fluid Leakage โ Any bleeding or leaking fluid needs immediate attention.
+- Vaginal Bleeding or Fluid Leakage โ Any bleeding or leaking fluid needs immediate attention.
 It could be a sign of internal injury, miscarriage, or early rupture of the amniotic sac, which increases the risk of infection or preterm labor.

 - Severe Abdominal Pain or Contractions โ Ongoing pain or regular contractions may mean the placenta is separating from the uterus (placental abruption) or that labor is starting too early.
 These symptoms can quickly become emergencies.